 Here’s an in-depth look at common cake pan sizes & conversions, as well as how to adjust recipes or make substitutions based on the pan sizes you have.
+Free printable included.

-Unless you have fully stocked kitchen with dozens of baking pans, chances are that you’ll run into a recipe where you don’t have the specific pan required.
+Unless you have a fully stocked kitchen with dozens of baking pans, chances are that you’ll run into a recipe where you don’t have the specific pan required.
 In fact, a cake pan substitution is the subject of most recipe questions I receive.
 I figured it would be easier to store all of this information in one convenient place for us all to reference.

 Welcome to my Cake Pan Sizes & Conversions lesson!

-This Post Includes
+This Post Includes:

 - Common Baking Pan Measurements

-- Cake Pans That are Similar
+- Cake Pans That Are Similar

 - Substituting Cake Pans